gaogaotiantian/coredumpy/README.md

 `conf_coredumpy.py` file in your current working directory.
 If `coredumpy` discovers it, the script will be executed.
 You can put anything you need in the script.

+Or if you prefer to do it explicitly, you can pass `--conf your_conf_file.py` to `coredumpy run` or `coredumpy load` command to run that specified file.

 ## About the data

 Besides a couple of builtin types, coredumpy treats almost every object as an